 Throughout the veterinary nursing course, you are required to read and interpret technical and medical terminology, read and understand workplace policies and procedures, perform moderate level calculations and carry out various forms of workplace communications.

 For these reasons, Year 12 Biology, Maths and English are subjects that are favourable and will strengthen your ability to succeed and help you in studying the veterinary nursing course.
-Please note ATAR subjects/score is not essential for entry.

 A veterinary nurse will be expected to know how to look after and care for their patients and this will involve various skills including nursing and monitoring patients, surgical preparation and assistance, monitoring patients under anaesthesia, administering medications, taking x-rays, performing laboratory tests, assisting with dental procedures, assisting with emergency situations and providing critical care nursing.

 From these examples, you can start to appreciate the knowledge and skills that are required to ensure these types of procedures are carried out properly to ensure the safety and wellbeing of the patients.

 A veterinary nurse’s role involves as much interaction with people as it does with animals.
 This means excellent communication and customer service abilities are also essential.
 Good interpersonal skills are required to be able to interact with and convey important information to clients and other members of the hospital team.
 Nurses are often required to educate and assist clients with the many health protocols for their pets as well as be knowledgeable on the administration side of things, for example, managing a busy schedule, booking in appointments, greeting clients and putting them at ease, processing and receipting invoices and balancing the till.